 External Advisory Committee (EAC)

 Dr. T. Alan Hurwitz became the 10th President of Gallaudet University on January 1, 2010.
+He retired as President on December 31st, 2015.
 Before coming to Gallaudet, Dr. Hurwitz had a long and distinguished career as President of the National Technical Institute for the Deaf (NTID), one of eight colleges within the Rochester Institute of Technology (RIT), Rochester, NY and Vice-President and Dean of RIT, positions he assumed July 1, 2008.
 He is former President of the National Association of the Deaf and World Organization of Jewish Deaf.
-Hurwitz currently serves as EAC’s chair.
+Dr. Hurwitz currently serves as EAC’s chair.

 Senda Benaissa is a Research Associate for the Gallaudet Research Institute, Graduate School and Professional Programs, at Gallaudet University.
 Senda's work related expertise consist of measuring accessibility health care for Deaf people, functional assessment, international classification of functioning, disability and health (ICF), international disability and disability survey.

 David Ebert, M.D., is medical director of the Deaf Access Program, a medical practice serving people who are Deaf in Chicago, Illinois.
 The program provides primary care services at multiple locations in the Chicago area within Access Community Health Network, a large, federally-qualified health center network.
 Accessible, comprehensive services, including mental health, specialties, laboratory and testing, and inpatient services are made available through collaborative arrangements with affiliated inpatient and specialty services of other healthcare institutions in the region, and local mental health services for the Deaf and Hard of Hearing.
 All of the services together have 6,000 to 7,000 visits by Deaf patients every year.